123Deepakshijain/taxcalculation/README.md

-taxcalculation
+tax calculation

-download index.html file in chrome browser then you can provide required input and click on submit to see the overall income after applied tax
+[download index.html file in chrome browser then you can provide required input and click on submit to see the overall income after applicable tax]